osquery/foundation/docs/office-hours/20210302_meeting_notes.md

 Usecases that might not be obvious:
 * What if you want to preserve the continuty?
 Either because of upgrades, or hardware replacement
 * Motherboards don't always have real uuids
-* Remember though, subsequent communciation happens on the node-key
+* Remember though, subsequent communication happens on the node-key

 General "plan":
 1. Anyone with problems today should probably be using `instance id`